Numa Perrier

 Numa Perrier is a Haitian-American actress, artist, director, writer, and producer.
-She is a co-founder of Black&Sexy TV.
-Her debut feature film, Jezebel, premiered at SXSW in 2019 and received accolades from the American Black Film Festival and the Indie Memphis Film Festival.
+She is a co-founder of Black&Sexy TV and started her production company titled, "House of Numa".

+Her debut feature film, Jezebel, premiered at SXSW in 2019.
+Her sophomore film, the Netflix romantic comedy The Perfect Find premiered at the Tribeca Film Festival where it received the Audience Award for Narrative Film.

 Early life

 Perrier was born in Haiti and was adopted and raised in Washington state in a family of eight children.
+In Washington, Perrier grew up on a farm in Cathlamet, Wahkiakum County.
+The town had a population of around 500 people.
+Although Perrier left Washington at the age of 10, and has lived in many other places since Perrier notes Washington as one of the more memorable places she has lived.
 She got to know her biological mother when she was 17.
 Perrier moved to Las Vegas in late adolescence and did online "peep show" work as a cam girl to make money.
 Her savings allowed her to move to Los Angeles to pursue a career in film and visual art.